sarahfuchi/Data-Science/EDA (Explanatory Data Analysis)/README.md

 - Negative correlated features

 <a id="ch3"></a>
+# Step 1: Data Gathering

+Dataset can be found at the Kaggle's mainpage for this project: [Kaggle: Breast Cancer Prediction](https://www.kaggle.com/code/aditimulye/breast-cancer-prediction/data) or using the Kaggle app in Python.

+<a id="ch4"></a>
-# Step 1: Head and describe
+# Step 2: Head and describe

 ```
 # Head